 'I don't wanna die, Mags, I'm sorry, I don't wanna die.'

-A couple of hours later Maggie knocks on Beth's door and then as if no time at all has passed she opens it up, walks in and flops down on Beth's bed amidst the clothes and toiletries Beth has been unpacking.
+A couple of hours later Maggie knocks on the door and then as if no time at all has passed she opens it up, walks in and flops down on Beth's bed amidst the clothes and toiletries Beth's been unpacking.

-"Still don't wait to be invited I see."
-Beth teases her sister gently throwing a bag of cotton balls at her.
+"Still don't wait until you're invited I see."
+Beth teases her sister throwing a bag of cotton balls at her.
 Maggie just smirks and throws the bag back in Beth's direction.

 "Dinner's ready.
 You gonna come down and eat?"
-Maggie is searching her face and she knows there's more her sister wants to say.
+Maggie's searching her face and she knows there's more her sister wants to say.

-"Yeah I'll be down.
+"Yeah, I'll be down.
 Just putting a few things away."
-Beth carries a stack of clothing to the dresser she grew up taking clothing out of everyday and it's a little strange being back here, but it's also comforting.
+Beth carries a stack of clothing to the dresser she grew up taking clothing out of every day, so many memories.
+It hurts a little but it's also comforting.

 "Is it hard, being here Beth?
 Be honest."
 She hears Maggie's voice behind her but she doesn't turn, just contemplates what her sister said.
 Is it hard?
-Yeah it is.
-Because she came home for her brother's funeral.
-And not because this was really where she belonged.
-She should have been her sooner.
+It is.
+She came home for her brother's funeral.
+She should have been here.
+Before.
 Should have talked to him, told him that she forgave him.
-She tucks the small pile of clothing into a drawer and goes back to her bed.
+Tucking the small pile of clothing into a drawer, she goes back to her bed.

-Daryl gets the keys to his new place and takes the few things he picked up at the store up the stairs to the bright white door with the number '10' on it.
-This is his new home now.
+With the keys to his new place in hand, Daryl takes the few things he picked up at the store up the stairs to the bright white door with the number '10' on it.
+This is home now.
 Another one.
-He's had a few over the years and he just wants to make this one his last one.
+He's had a few over the years and he wants to make this one his last one.
 No more running away.
-He's got a trailer hitched to his truck and Rick said he'd come by this evening and help him with his furniture.
+All of his belongings are in a trailer hitched to his truck.
+Rick said he'd come by this evening and help him with his furniture.
 Which isn't much, a bed, a couch, a couple of tables and chairs and a bookshelf.

-The air inside the apartment is stale and it smells like old wood.
+The air inside the apartment is stale.
+It smells like old wood.
 But then the little row of brownstones are old.
-There use to be more of them throughout town, but these are the only ones that weren't demolished before a buyer got ahold of them and fixed them up.
+There used to be more of them throughout town, but these are the only ones that weren't demolished before a buyer got ahold of them and fixed them up.
 Two rows of five apartments connected by their backyard fences.
-The minute he saw the pictures on the website he was reminded of Beth, even heard her voice, 'This is the most adorable place Daryl, you have to get it!'
-She liked old things.
-Hell she'd liked him.
-But twenty-five wasn't old.
+The minute he saw the pictures on the website he thought of Beth, even heard her voice, 'This is the most adorable place Daryl, you have to get it!'
+She'd liked old things.
+Hell, she'd liked him!
+But twenty-five doesn't seem old at all.
 Not compared to thirty-four, which if he's being honest with himself really isn't all that old either.
 He puts a few things in the fridge and goes out to grab a couple of boxes from his truck.

-There's a girl on the sidewalk, blonde hair in a ponytail, blue jeans with rips in the knees and at first he can't move, he's stuck in some kind of time warp, he just stands there staring until sandals slapping on the concrete jar him from wherever he was and another girl comes running up and the two of them scream and giggle and take off down the sidewalk.
+There's a girl on the sidewalk, blonde hair in a ponytail, blue jeans with rips in the knees and at first he can't move, he's stuck in some kind of time warp, he just stands there staring until the sound of sandals slapping on the concrete jars him from a memory.
+Another girl comes running up and the two of them scream and giggle and take off down the sidewalk.